Exocen/dotfiles/README.md

 1. Install vim git htop iftop iotop tree zsh make wget sudo rsync curl
 2. Set up zsh with ohmyzsh.git and the local configuration files (zsh will be switched as default shell)
 3. Set up vim configuration files with plugins
-4. (Optionnal Arch only) install packages from arch-package-list, and set the Windows manager (wayland + sway)
+4. (Optionnal Arch only) install packages from arch-package-list, and set the windows manager (wayland + sway)

 #### Script usage
 ```